FutureAIRobotics/.github/profile/README.md

 # FutureAIRobotics

 - 👋 I'm a Robot Algorithm Engineer and interested in robotics, artificial intelligence and robot learning.
-- 👀 This organization aims to research and create the future humanoid robot with artificial intelligence which can engage in emotional communication and help human beings in daily life.
+- 👀 This organization aims to research and create the future humanoid robot with artificial intelligence which can engage in emotional communications and help human beings in daily life.
 - 📫 You can keep in touch with the owner using email jade.cong@qq.com or jade.cong.me@gmail.com.

 ## Know More About Me